 Other small series included art cards, photo-type cards, real photo art reproductions, mottoes, long panoramic cards, and boxed sets known as Little Phostint Journeys.
 There were many additional cards printed without any numbers for private contracts.

-While all the photochromes printed by Dexter boor the words Genuine Natural Color they went through a variety of phases.
-Their early photochromes went under the name Dextone and tended to be flat and somewhat dull in appearance.
+While most of the photochromes printed by Dexter Press bore the words Genuine Natural Color, and often made reference to their origins from Kodachrome film, they went through a variety of phases.
+Their early chromes were issued under the name Dextone and tended to be flat and somewhat dull in appearance.
 As years went by their optical blending techniques improved producing richer and more varied colors.

 Moorli Dhur & Sons (1899-)